-Figures 2-3 through 2-10 are the plant wiring diagrams for the TM 100 digital driver, TM-100i actuator/3103 gas valve when conduit is being used.
+Figures 2-3 through 2-10 are the plant wiring diagrams for the TM-100 digital driver, TM-100i actuator/3171A gas valve when conduit is being used.
 If conduit is not being used, the single wires from the driver to the FTM must be multiconductor shielded wires.
-The wiring between the TM-100 driver and the feedback resolver must be limited to 100 feet (30 m) and must be low capacitance (14 pF/ft or 46 pF/m) cable.
+The wiring between the TM-100 driver and the feedback resolver must be limited to 100 ft (30 m) and must be low capacitance (14 pF/ft or 46 pF/m) cable.
 Contact Woodward for available sources of low capacitance wire.

 The metering valve is not shipped with any field wiring attached (such as pigtails), but rather is provided with internal terminal blocks for field wiring.
 These terminal blocks are located under the explosion-proof covers on the actuator and resolver housing.
-The actuator housing has two 0.5 inch (13 mm) NPT taps, and the resolver housing has two 0.75 inch (19 mm) NPT taps.
+The actuator housing has two 0.5 inch NPT taps, and the resolver housing has two 0.75 NPT taps.
 To wire the torque motor, remove the six 0.250-28 socket-head cap screws with a 3/16 Allen wrench.

 The actuator wires for the torque motor may go through either NPT tap.
-The torque motor servovalve is a dual-coil device.
+The torque motor servovalve is a dual coil device.
 For maximum protection against wiring faults, the wiring for each coil should be run through its own conduit.
 To wire the resolver(s), remove the four 0.250-28 socket-head cap screws with a 3/16 Allen wrench.
 See "Terminal Blocks" below for information on the use of terminal blocks.

-There is one conduit for each resolver wire set.
-If the valve has a tandem resolver, one set of wires should be run through each conduit opening.
-If the valve has a single resolver, then either conduit may be used.
+There is one conduit for each resolver wire set for the valve.
+If you have a dual feedback resolver, one set of wires should be run through each conduit opening.
+If you have only a single feedback resolver then either conduit may be used.
 The unused conduit should be plugged with a conduit plug that meets the requirements of the installation.
 See "Terminal Blocks" below for information on the use of terminal blocks.